-The SP setup consists of 20 unpolarizable Pb/PbCl2 SP electrodes of the Petiau-type (Petiau, 2000), arranged in a 4 x 4 grid of 16 electrodes on the surface with an approximate distance of 7.5 m between rows and columns (Fig. 2).
-Another two electrodes are located near the lower left electrode (no. 1), with one electrode (no. 19) used to replicate electrode no. 1, and the other electrode (no. 20) located approximately 20-30 cm deeper than electrode 1 in the soil.
+The SP setup consists of 20 unpolarizable $Pb/PbCl_2$ SP-electrodes of the Petiau-type (Petiau, 2000), arranged in a 4 x 4 grid of 16 electrodes with an approximate lateral and vertical distance of 7.5 m (Fig. 2).
+Another two electrodes are located near the lower left electrode (no. 1), with one electrode (no. 19) used to replicate electrode no. 1, and the other electrode (no. 20)

+- 5 located approximately 20-30 cm deeper than electrode 1 in the soil.
 Electrodes 1 and 19 are shown in figure 3.
 A similar arrangement is implemented for electrode no. 16, with electrode no. 17 duplicating it, and electrode no. 18 buried below both of them.
 Electrodes were placed at 30-40 cm below the surface to reduce diurnal temperature effects caused by direct solar radiation, and to ensure proper contact with the soil.
-We refrained from embedding the electrodes in bentonite clay, due to unknown freezing/thawing behavior, and because salt leaching and corresponding electrical diffusion/concentration potentials can be expected in saturated flow regimes (e.g., Perrier et al., 1997), as expected for the test site.
+We refrained from embedding the electrodes in bentonite clay, due to unknown freezing/thawing behavior, and because salt leaching and corresponding electrical diffusion/concentration potentials - 10 can be expected in saturated flow regimes (e.g., Perrier et al., 1997), as expected for the test site.
 As discussed by Hu et al. (2020), even in non-freezing, unsaturated, conditions it seems that the used electrode type will degrade relatively fast.
 Coupled to the fact that it is still unclear how the unpolarizable electrodes will age in continuous freezing/thawing environments, it is important to carefully monitor electrode performance.
 In the preceding years of experiments with SP electrodes in permafrost regions, we sometimes encountered loosened membranes at the tips of the electrodes.
 However, these electrodes were usually not properly embedded into the soil, thereby missing corresponding counter-forces under thermal changes, or experienced some kind of physical force due to improper installation.
-Proper embedding into the soil ensures proper counter-forces during freezing, which should prevent the membrane from being pushed out by frozen electrode slush.
-As recommended, e.g., by Corwin (1989), we performed base-line offset measurements of the SP electrodes in saline solution.
-Out of a pool of available SP electrodes, electrodes were selected ('matched') to minimize their baseline offset when measured within a saline solution.
-A random selection of SP electrodes initially yielded baseline measurements of up to -5 mV (with respect to the reference electrode), while matching reduced this effect to within ± 1 mV (also visualized in Fig. S6).
-Each electrode is fitted with a Pt100 temperature sensor, located directly at the electrode membrane.
+Proper embedding into the soil ensures proper counter-forces during